dyne/dowse/README.txt

 * Recommended

-Here below a list of software we recommend using on the Ghettobox:
+Here below a list of software we recommend using with dowse:

  - PeerGuardian http://sourceforge.net/projects/peerguardian/
 	maintains blocklists on the firewall